Evangelism - Reaching Out through Relationships

 Giving tree: Every Christmas season our church provides gifts, coats and household items for the refugee communities.
 Volunteers are needed on a seasonal basis to help with the coordinating and execution of the Giving Tree, as well as with the wrapping and delivering of gifts.

 As you seek to “love your neighbor as yourself” alongside other concerned Christians, people in your community will receive both material and spiritual benefits.
 They will discover that followers of Christ not only love each other but also those in need.
 Throughout history, many people have become open to the gospel message only after seeing Christ’s love in action through his body, the church.
-As Jesus said, “Let your light shine before others, that they may see your good deeds and glorify your Father in heaven” (matthew 5:16).
+As Jesus said, “Let your light shine before others, that they may see your good deeds and glorify your Father in heaven” (Matthew 5:16).